pinkterraces/meet/README.md

 A serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google
 Calendar API to fetch upcoming events.

+*How will serverless be used in this app?*

+The server logic will be written with Node/Express as Lambda functions, hosted on AWS.
+AWS Lambda be the authorization server and the functions hosted there will serve a token to users and allow access the Google Calendar API.

 *FEATURES*